hwxi/CS525-2022-Fall/projects/Final/README.md

 ## Task 2: Performing Closure-Conversion for LAMBDA

 ## Task 3: Writing a term paper on your final project
+Typically, the term paper is about 10 page long.

 ## Task 4: Recording a presentation based on your term paper
+Typically, the recording is about 20 minute long.